burak0206/RiskServiceAPI/README.md

         print(self.client_id)
 ```

 * All log populate into RiskValuesModel class.
-Log Blocks are kept in a dictionary/map.
+Log Blocks are kept in a dictionary/map of this class.
 This class is a singleton.
-And The class has caches of some requests so the App can respond quickly to some requests.
+And the class has caches of some requests so the App can respond quickly to some requests.
 ```
 class Singleton(type):
     _instances = {}